 Fijian people are renowned for being friendly and hospitable and should you visit a village, home or church, please dress conservatively.
 Before entering, remove shoes.
 We ask that you respect customs and beliefs.
 Please do not offer alcohol to staff or villagers.

 Lost & Found Items

 Our reception holds all lost and found articles.

 Maintenance

-Should you notice any maintenance issues in your bure, please let reception know or complete the Maintenance Request Form.
+Should you notice any maintenance issues in your bure, please let reception know.
 Your feedback is most welcome.

 Malolo Cat Ferry Service